serendipityinlife/serendipityinlife.github.io/_posts/2022-07-20-Post 219 - A whim visit.md

 <a href="https://imgur.com/jkmapqH"><img src="https://i.imgur.com/jkmapqH.jpg" title="source: imgur.com" /></a>

-Said that will bought her a drink next visit and he drink in all
+Said that will bought her a drink next visit and he drink it all

 Rose tastes good